-How to Clean a Dishwasher
+How to Clean Your Dishwasher

-Clean the Door
+Step 1: Clean the Door

-Clean the Tub
+Step 2: Clean the Tub

 Before you start cleaning the tub, use a handful of paper towels to grab any debris from the base of the dishwasher.
 You'll find most of the debris around the drain.

-Clean the Accessories
+Step 3: Clean the Accessories and Parts

-Troubleshooting: Rust Stains
+Step 5: Tackle Rust Stains

 Depending upon your water source and the state of your pipes, you might see mineral or rust stains inside your dishwasher.
 Check the laundry detergent section of your home center for products that remove rust stains from clothing or appliances.
 Place the product into the soap dispenser cup in your dishwasher and sprinkle some freely on the bottom.
 Run the empty dishwasher through a complete cleaning cycle.